Ooredoo: Current standing

 Ooredoo became the first operator in the world to launch a live 5G network in May 2018.
-Ooredoo had been gearing up to test this new technology since 2014.
-As of now, the 5G network has been commercially launched in Qatar and Kuwait.
+Ooredoo tested this technology since 2014.
+The 5G network had been commercially launched in Qatar and Kuwait.

-In the 2010s, the company developed a strong partnership with Nokia in Qatar.
+In the 2010s, the company developed a partnership with Nokia in Qatar.
 In May 2016, the firm expanded this partnership with Nokia in a three-year deal to develop a nationwide mobile network in Qatar.
-The firm has also broadened its reach with its operations on over 16 countries across the Persian Gulf, Middle East, North Africa, and Asia regions.
+The firm broadened its reach with its operations in over 16 countries across the Persian Gulf, Middle East, North Africa, and Asia regions.

-The firm has since experienced significant growth with QAR 24.2 billion in revenues in the first three quarters of 2015, and over 17,000 employees.
+The firm has since experienced significant growth with QAR 24.604 billion (US$6.76bn) in revenues in FY2025.
+Despite this, the amount of Ooredoo employees has shrunk in the past years, with only 11,547 employees in 2024 compared to over 15,000 in 2021, a decrease of more than 23%.

 Ownership

-According to Ooredoo's 2016 disclosures, 68% of the company is owned by Qatar government-related entities, 10% by ADIA (UAE), and the remaining 22% is on the public market.
+According to Ooredoo's 2022 disclosures, 68% of the company is owned by Qatar government-related entities (with 52% owned directly by the state and 17% owned by "other Qatari government related entities"), 10% is owned by ADIA (UAE), and the remaining 21% is on the public market.